This section at-a-glance:

 Triodos Bank provides credit facilities and bank guarantees to investment funds and international funds at competitive rates.

-Triodos Bank, Triodos Investment Management and Triodos Investment Advisory Services carry outmanagement activities for investment funds and receive a competitive management fee for these activities.
+Triodos Bank and Triodos Investment Management carry out management activities for investment funds and receive a competitive management fee for these activities.

 Stichting Triodos Beleggersgiro acts as intermediary for investment funds.